ryandejaegher/novela-hugo-starter/content/_index.md

 ---
 hero:
   heading: Hi there!
 I'm Ryan Dejaegher
-  excerpt: Welcome to my online home where I share everything I’m learning about front-end web development, design, and digital marketing.
-If you’re solo creative, you’re in the right place.
+  excerpt:
   image: /hero.jpg
-showMailingList: true
+showMailingList: false
 links:

 ---

+**Making a living on the web is hard.** But I plan to figure it out.

+Here you'll find all my research, experiments, and lessons learned on **front-end web development**, **design**, and **digital marketing**.
+If you’re solo creative, you’re in the right place.

+Here's what I'm currently writing about